10 Essentials for Building a Website RFP

 Having trouble putting into words what you are looking to accomplish with your website?
 Looking for a way to get potential agencies and your team aligned with the vision, goals and objectives?

 Writing a really strong and successful request for a proposal (RFP) is a lot of work.
 By taking the time to think about your organization and your users’ wants and needs, you’ll increase the possibility of attracting the best agency to deliver success.
-Often, the more thorough the RFP, the better the proposals resulting in a better decision-making process and ultimately better work.
+Often, the more thorough the website RFP, the better the proposals resulting in a better decision-making process and ultimately better work.
 A win-win!

 By following the website RFP response template below, you’ll have a clearer direction and a solid start for your next initiative: